Goofballuncle0/hello-world/README.md

 # hello-world

-Digital Media Haiku:
+Digital Media Limerick:

-Life with media
+Life with media is fun
-full of experiences
-that's the way to live
+the things you can do is a ton
+I need a break
+I made a mistake
+Nah I think I'm done